Book of Kells: Decoration

 The text is accompanied by many full-page miniature illustrations, while smaller painted decorations appear throughout the text in unprecedented quantities.
 The decoration of the book is famous for combining intricate detail with bold and energetic compositions.
 The characteristics of the insular manuscript initial, as described by Carl Nordenfalk, here reach their most extreme realisation: "the initials ... are conceived as elastic forms expanding and contracting with a pulsating rhythm.
 The kinetic energy of their contours escapes into freely drawn appendices, a spiral line which in turn generates new curvilinear motifs...".
 The illustrations feature a broad range of colours, with purple, lilac, red, pink, green, and yellow being the colours most often used.
 Earlier manuscripts tend toward more narrow palettes: the Book of Durrow, for example, uses only four colours.
 As is usual with insular work, there was no use of gold or silver leaf in the manuscript.
-The pigments for the illustrations included red and yellow ochre, green copper pigment (sometimes called verdigris), indigo, and possibly lapis lazuli.
-These would have been imported from the Mediterranean region and, in the case of the lapis lazuli (also known as ultramarine), from northeast Afghanistan.
-Though the presence of lapis lazuli has long been considered evidence of the great cost required to create the manuscript, recent examination of the pigments has shown that lapis lazuli was not used.
+The pigments for the illustrations included red and yellow ochre, green copper pigment (sometimes called verdigris), orcein, and woad.
+It used to be thought that Murex shell purple from the Mediterranean and lapis lazuli from northeast Afghanistan were used.
+Long considered evidence of the great cost required to create the manuscript, modern examination of the pigments has shown that murex shell purple and lapis lazuli were not used.
+The woad and lichen used to make the blue and purple pigments are strong evidence of an origin in modern Scotland.

 The lavish illumination programme is far greater than any other surviving Insular Gospel book.
 Thirty-three of the surviving pages contain decorative elements which dominate the entire page.
 These include ten full-page miniature illustrations: a portrait of the Virgin and Child, three pages of evangelist symbols informed by the tetramorphs described in Ezekiel and Revelation, two evangelist portraits, a portrait of Christ enthroned, a carpet page, and scenes of the Arrest of Jesus and Temptation of Christ.
 Twelve fully decorated text pages embellish the book's verses, of which the most extreme examples are the four incipits beginning each Gospel, together with the Chi Rho monogram, a page receiving comparable treatment which heralds a "second beginning" of Matthew, the narrative of Christ's life following his genealogy.
 Another six fully decorated text pages emphasize various points in the Passion story, while a seventh corresponds to the Temptation.
 The first eleven pages of the extant manuscript begin with a decorated list of Hebrew names, followed by ten pages of Eusebian canon tables framed by architectural elements.
 Additionally, fourteen pages feature large decorative elements which do not extend throughout the entire page.